CrashOps/iOS-SDK/README.md

 ### Client ID

-To recognize your app in CrashOps servers you need a client ID, you can set it via code (programmatically) or via plist file.
+To recognize your app in CrashOps servers you need a client ID, you can set it via code (programmatically) either via config file.

 #### Set client ID via code
 ```Swift